FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

       - 0 - ∞

         0 - (-∞)
-      -Water surface elevation (ft or m) of the reservoir or ponded water area.
+      - Water surface elevation (ft or m) of the reservoir or ponded water area.

         Negative water surface elevation assigns the reservoir bed elevations below the breach foundation elevation